alecsavvy/clockwise/README.md

 Once the cluster starts up, head to your favorite node at `http://localhost:66{0-6}3/graphiql`.

-You can then copy some of the graphql
+You can then copy some of the graphql queries from the [examples](./examples/movies.gql) into the interface to get started.

 ## architecture